-Range of Phase 1 activities - initial sound matching, alliteration games etc. Books in book corner that support phase 1 - rhyme, alliteration etc.

-Writing/mark making opportunities (for a purpose) and through role play.
+- Range of Phase 1 activities relevant to focus aspect. - Books in book corner that support phase 1 rhyme, alliteration etc. - Writing/mark making opportunities (for a purpose) and through role play. - Print in the environment. - Established area where children can select a range of quality writing tools and clip boards from. - Displays mirrors, voice sounds, interactive sound buttons.

-Summer term - reading opportunities, highlight initial letter sound.
-As many labels and signs as possible should be decodable.

-Established area where children can select a range of quality writing tools and clip boards from.

-Display phase 2 graphemes as they are introduced.